 - Four variants of agile development methods (TechRepublic)

 - Agile development: Cheat Sheet (TechRepublic)

-- Because scrum has a predetermined set of role, rules, and processes, it provides teams with an easy to implement process for getting work done, measuring success, and gaining higher levels of customer satisfaction.
+- Simple implementation: Because scrum has a predetermined set of roles, rules and processes, it provides teams with an easy to implement process for getting work done, measuring success and gaining higher levels of customer satisfaction.

-- Quality is mandated and defined within the DoD as a primary requirement before a product can be released.
+- Improved chance of project success: Quality is mandated and defined within the DoD as a primary requirement before a product can be released.
 This increases the likelihood of success.

-- Scrum is highly flexible, as sprints do not impact work that was previously done in project phases, and instead executes only the work in the current sprint, offering teams greater focus.
+- Enhanced project focus: Scrum sprints do not impact work that was previously done in project phases.
+Instead, only the work in the current sprint is executed, offering teams greater focus.

-- Team collaboration and cohesiveness levels tend to be higher, as teams are self-organizing.
+- Improved collaboration: Team collaboration and cohesiveness levels tend to be higher, as teams are self-organizing.

 - User stories effectively bridge communication gaps between product and engineering (TechRepublic)